OpenIndiana/oi-docs/docs/dev/userland.md

 ## Creating your first component

-The easiest way to create new component is to take one, which is similar to your, and modify it as needed.
-Also you can look at [Makefile templates](https://github.com/OpenIndiana/oi-userland/tree/oi/hipster/templates), delivered with oi-userland.
+The easiest way to create new component is to take one which is similar to yours and modify it as needed.
+Also you can look at [Makefile templates](https://github.com/OpenIndiana/oi-userland/tree/oi/hipster/templates) delivered with oi-userland.

 ### Creating Makefile

-Component Makefile usually contains variables, describing how component should be built, installed and packaged.
+A component Makefile usually contains variables describing how a component should be built, installed and packaged.
-On the top of Makefile component includes `../../../make-rules/shared-macros.mk`, where `../../../` - relative path from component directory to make-rules directory.
+On the top of the Makefile it includes `../../../make-rules/shared-macros.mk` where `../../../` is the relative path from the component directory to the make-rules directory.
-File shared-macros.mk contains global constants used by other makefiles.
-Sometimes some global variables, altering these constans, are declare before this include.
+The file shared-macros.mk contains global constants used by other makefiles.
+Sometimes some global variables that alter these constants are declared before this include.
-First section of Makefile contains definitions of component name, version, url, where software should be fetched from, short description embedded in package metadata and so on.
+The first section of the Makefile contains definitions of the component name, version, an url where the software should be fetched from, a short description embedded in the package metadata and so on.
 Look, for example, at `library/libjpeg6-ijg/Makefile`:

 ```bash